ocaml/ocaml.org/data/rss/tarides/an-introduction-to-ocaml-ppx-ecosystem.md

 structure or signature items, for anything deeper within the AST structure such as patterns, expressions or core types, use the single <code>@</code> syntax.
 Looking at the <code>Parsetree</code> documentation can help you figure out where you can find attributes.</p>
 <p>Now let's talk about those payloads I mentioned earlier.
-You can think of them as "arguments" to
+You can think of them as &quot;arguments&quot; to
 the extension points and attributes.
 You can pass different kinds of arguments and the syntax varies for each of them:</p>
 <div class="gatsby-highlight" data-language="ocaml"><pre class="language-ocaml"><code class="language-ocaml"><span class="token keyword">let</span> a <span class="token operator">=</span> <span class="token punctuation">[</span><span class="token operator">%</span>ext expr_or_str_item<span class="token punctuation">]</span>